cryptowerk/docs.cryptowerk.com/content/faq/3-register-data.md

 ---
-title: "Sealing Data"
+title: "Register Data"
-metaTitle: "FAQ - Sealing Data"
+metaTitle: "FAQ - Register Data"
-metaDescription: "Cryptowerk FAQ - Sealing Data"
+metaDescription: "Cryptowerk FAQ - Register Data"
 ---
 ## What is “sealing” a document or piece of data?
 What does that do for my customers?
 The Sealing of a document or other piece of data starts with the creation of the digital equivalent of a fingerprint of that data by creating a hash of the data, using most often a 256 SHA 32-bit algorithm.
 Just as fingerprints are unique, so hashes are unique to their original data.
 These hashes are then passed on (through a REST API) to Cryptowerk.
 For increased security and efficiency, Cryptowerk processes these hashes into bundles and generates a “hash of hashes” (super-hash) which then are stored in the blockchains.
 For each of the hashes received, Cryptowerk returns a “Seal” back to you.
 The data is now successfully “sealed”.
 Such a Seal is specific to each hash and contains information about the hash and the link to the blockchains.
 Cryptowerk recommends that you store these Seals with your original data.